by Maryclaire Dale and Mike Balsamo

 In 2017, she barred federal prosecutors from seeking the death penalty against an alleged gang leader charged in several Newark slayings, ruling the man’s intellectual disability made him ineligible for capital punishment.
 Salas later sentenced the man to 45 years in prison.

 Maryclaire Dale and Mike Balsamo are reporters at The Associated Press.
-AP reporter David Porter contributed to this report.
-Sisak reported from New York and Balsamo reported from Washington, D.C.
+AP reporters Michael R. Sisak and David Porter contributed to this report.
+Balsamo reported from Washington, D.C.